flix/book/src/foundational-effects.md

 specific application.
 A `Http` library will probably need the `Net` effect, but it probably should not have the `FileRead` effect.

-### What is the `IO` Effect?

-The `IO` effect is a generic catch-all effect that captures any interaction with the outside which is not captured by the other effects.
-For example, calling `System.nanoTime()` has the `IO` effect.

 ### Origin of Foundational Effects